 FilmLA resumed coordination of film permits on Monday, June 15.
-Please see our latest Production Alert, list of Frequently Asked Questions, our latest update, and growing roster of areas reopening to filming.
+Please see our Production Alert, list of Frequently Asked Questions, latest update on restart progress, and current list of areas open to filming.

 By order of state and local authorities, on-location filming was shut down in the City and County of Los Angeles from March 20 through June 11, due to the COVID-19 pandemic.

 On June 5, California Governor Gavin Newsom announced that counties throughout the state could begin reopening to film, television and commercial production starting on June 12.